 With the cost of materials having gone up in price so much this last year, don’t rely on costings for previous similar projects.
 Be really clear with your builder over whether the prices of the material are firm or estimates.
 Someone will need to take the risk of increases in materials, and it’s important to know who that is.

 Also, sometimes it’s easy to focus too much on the cost of the materials (eg tiles).
-However, the biggest cost in retiling a bathroom is usually the labour.
+However, the biggest cost in retiling a bathroom is often the labour.

 The best way to avoid cost shocks is to use a quantity surveyor, although this is probably more usual on bigger projects and new builds.
 In any event, the more detailed your schedule of works and specification, the more accurate the quotation.
 It’s also important to establish the process for changes to the scope of works to avoid “mission creep”.